This is a Work at Home (WAH) position. The Duty Station will be the selectee's home address.

-Specialize Experience: For the GG-07, you must have one year of specialized experience equivalent to the grade 05 level in the Federal service.
-Experience for this position includes, assisting with planning, implementing, and evaluating the goals and objectives of nationwide and regional outreach.
-Experience explaining non-technical information or procedures to others at briefings, meetings or conferences.
-Experience providing instructions and helping customers, clients, or members of the public in writing or by telephone.
+SPECIALIZED EXPERIENCE: For the GG-7, you must have one year of specialized experience equivalent to the grade 05 level in the Federal service.
+Specialized Experience is work experience explaining nontechnical information or providing on-the-job training on regulations, policies, or procedures to others or at briefings, meetings, conferences, or hearings OR work experience in providing instructions or coaching others in athletic, leisure, or community activities, helping customers, clients, or members of the public who were hostile or upset, handling customer complaints or providing instructions to customers or the public either in writing or by telephone.

-EDUCATION: One full year of graduate level education OR superior academic achievement.
-Such education must demonstrate the knowledge, skills, and abilities necessary to do the work.
+EDUCATION: One full year of graduate level graduate level education OR superior academic achievement.
+Such education must demonstrate the knowledge, skills, and abilities necessary to the work.

-Specialize Experience: For the GG-09, you must have one year of specialized experience equivalent to the grade 07 level in the Federal service.
-Experience for this position includes, assisting with planning, implementing, and evaluating the goals and objectives of nationwide and regional outreach.
-Experience assisting with communication principles, methods, and techniques for the development of campaigns and experience assisting with editing and explaining technical material for targeted audience.
-Experience interacting and dealing with the public, including media, state, and local government officials, community, businesses, and organization program officers.
+SPECIALIZED EXPERIENCE: For the GG-09, you must have one year of specialized experience equivalent to the grade 07 level in the Federal service.
+Specialized experience is work experience applying communication principles, methods, techniques for the development of campaigns OR work experience in editing technical material for targeted audience OR work experience interacting and dealing with the public including media, state, and local government officials, community, businesses, and organization program officers.

-Specialize Experience: For the GG-11, you must have one year of specialized experience equivalent to the grade 09 level in the Federal service.
-Experience for this position includes, planning, implementing, and evaluating the goals and objectives of nationwide and regional outreach.
-Experience applying analytical techniques and interpersonal relations when dealing with targeted audience, the public, media, state and local government officials, communities and businesses.
-Experience analyzing the views and opinions from organizations and developing recommendations for stimulating interest in activities.
-Experience developing communication material, principles, and techniques for the development of campaigns.
-Experience explaining in-depth technical material for targeted audience.
+SPECIALIZED EXPERIENCE: For the GG-11, you must have one year of specialized experience to the equivalent to the grade 09 level in the Federal service.
+Specialized experience is work experience applying analytical techniques and interpersonal relations in dealing effectively with targeted audience; and analyzing the views and opinions from organizations and developing recommendations for stimulating interest in activities.

 The following links provide information on various hiring authorities that may enable you to apply through merit assignment procedures, or be eligible for a non-competitive appointment.